 That’s us!
-While we don’t offer film or photographic paper for sale, we do offer a darkroom for hire, a variety of workshops and a selection of chemistry and photographic equipment.
+While we don’t offer film or photographic paper for sale, we do offer a darkroom for hire (coming soonishly), a variety of workshops (taking a little break) and a selection of chemistry and photographic equipment (that one is still good to go 👌).
 We’ve been around since 2012 and we like to make things.
 Get in touch if you like to make things too.

 Twin City Camera House

 Twin City have a wee selection of film in their fridge, generally more expensive than Total Photographics, Atkins or Black and White Photographics, but if you’re in Rundle Mall they’re the place to go.
 They also offer a reliable repair service.
 While you’re there you should also stare longingly at their window of used equipment, because maybe if you look at them with those sullen, puppydog eyes they’ll just give you that Leica M3.